Code-Institute-Submissions/joanavrsilva-rock-paper-scissors-game_FebResub/README.md

 ## Home
 The Home(page) contains:
-* A navigation menu on the right side with acess to Home and Instructions pages;
+* A navigation menu on the right side with access to Home and Instructions pages;
-* A title;
+* A welcome message;
 * Two versions game play buttons: Classic and The Big Bang Theory;

 ![homepage-responsive-image](https://user-images.githubusercontent.com/83631970/152954242-bae47f8f-5591-4a96-bb9e-cfbbe8b315f1.png)